 How long do you deep condition?

 You can deep condition anywhere from 10 minutes to no more than 40 minutes.
 Depending on desired results and the weight of the product.
-Heavier products need heat and a little more time to drive in the moisture.
+Heavier products need heat and a little more time to drive all the nourishment into the hair.

 Should you use heat when you deep condition?

 Always, deep condition under a shower cap for at least ten minutes.
 If you can go for 30 minutes add a little heat from your blow dryer (just a few minutes, then let it marinate).
-Warming up under the cap drives the moisture in.
+Warming up the ingredients helps them soften and spread out, think warm butter on warm toast.

 Hair Hack: Pump up the results with a Flaxseed Deep Conditioning Heat Cap to keep the deep conditioner warm for your entire treatment.
 This cap is cordless and microwaveable (if you don’t have a microwave toss it in the dryer on high for a few minutes to heat up the flax).